How to Print Specific Sheets Using VBA Macro in Excel: 4 Methods

 This code will print the active sheet that you are working on.
 Now, from here, you can follow either of the two ways:

 • Copy the same button and paste it into all the worksheets.
-In this way, you will be able to print any sheet you want.
+This will allow you to print any sheet you want.

-• Or you can use the macro of the previous two methods and use them in this button.
+• Or you can use the macros of the previous two methods in this button.
 In this way, you will print specific sheets with one button.

 Other Useful Macros to Print Sheets in Excel